junxit/us-congress-bills-116/metadata.md

 - 2020-06-30 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-238.
 - 2020-06-30 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-238.
 - 2020-06-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 489.
+- 2020-07-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4597; text of amendment in the nature of a substitute: CR S4597)
+- 2020-07-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.